Southern white rhinoceros: In captivity

-Wild-caught southern white rhinoceros will readily breed in captivity given appropriate amounts of space and food, as well as the presence of other female rhinos of breeding age.
-Many rhinoceros living in zoos today are a part of a cooperative breeding program to increase population numbers and maintain genetic diversity without pulling individuals from the wild.
-For instance, 96 calves have been born at the San Diego Zoo Safari Park since 1972.
-However, the rate of reproduction is fairly low among captive-born southern white females, potentially due to their diet.
-Ongoing research through San Diego Zoo Global is hoping to not only focus on this, but also on identifying other captive species that are possibly affected and developing new diets and feeding practices aimed at enhancing fertility.
-When managed correctly the rate of natural reproduction among captive-born southern white females is relatively good as can be seen by the success of John Frederik Hume's rhino breeding initiative, which currently has an average of 200 natural births per year and has seen more than 1800 natural births since 1993.
-In South Africa a population of southern white rhinos are being raised on farms and ranches for their horns along with the black rhino.
+Wild-caught southern white rhinoceros will readily breed in captivity when given appropriate living space, veterinary care, food, and water, as well as the presence of multiple female rhinos of breeding age; many white rhinoceroses seen in zoos today are the direct descendants of a cooperative breeding program initiated in the 1970s to increase the population, and maintain genetic diversity, without capturing individuals from the wild.
+In Escondido, California, 96 calves have been born at the San Diego Zoo Safari Park since its opening in 1972.
+The nearly 2,000-acre Park, which is the sister-facility of the San Diego Zoo (located 30 miles south in the City of San Diego) has been an international leader in southern white rhinoceros husbandry and breeding.

+However, reproductive rates are fairly low among captive-born female southern white rhinoceroses, potentially due to eating a different diet than would be consumed in the wild.
+Ongoing research, through San Diego Zoo Global, is hoping to not only focus on this, but also on identifying other captive species that are possibly affected and developing new diets and feeding practices aimed at enhancing fertility.
+When managed correctly, the rate of natural reproduction among captive-born southern white females is relatively successful, as can be seen by the success of John Frederik Hume's rhino-breeding initiative, which currently has an average of 200 natural births per year, and has seen more than 1,800 natural births since 1993.
+In South Africa, a population of southern white rhinos are being raised on farms and ranches for their horns, along with black rhinos, in an effort to mitigate poaching.